postlund/pyatv/docs/documentation/atvremote.md

     Device commands:
      - artwork_save - Download artwork and save it to artwork.png
      - cli - Enter commands in a simple CLI
+     - device_info - Print various information about the device
+     - features - Print a list of all features and options
      - push_updates - Listen for push updates

     Global commands: